danilocurvelo/imd0030-20242/lessons/isomorphism.md

 ### What would a 2-3 tree do?

-The 1-1 correspondence property opens-up a powerful way of thinking about LLRB tree operations.
+The one-to-one correspondence property opens-up a powerful way of thinking about LLRB tree operations.
 In any situation, we can always ask: **What would a 2-3 tree do?**

 {% include video.html src="https://www.youtube.com/embed/GjTDBrB7QV4" aspect_ratio="16/9" %}